uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Mary Englund recalled that while Aboriginal languages were banned at the Mission school in the early twentieth century, children would still speak it to one another.[^275]
 Clyde Peters said he stopped speaking his Aboriginal language at the Mount Elgin school after he found out the school punished students for doing so.
 “I never got the strap for it but I was warned enough that I didn’t do it.”
-Even after that, he and his friends would speak to each other when they thought no one else could<!--x-->
+Even after that, he and his friends would speak to each other when they thought no one else could <!-- page 091 -->hear them.
-hear them.
 “When we’d go up in the dormitories in the evening I had a friend from Sarnia who I could talk with.”[^276]

 Many of the students came to the school fluent in an Aboriginal language, with little or no understanding of French or English.